-Series 2005, the Combination Tax and Tax Increment Reinvestment Zone Revenue Certificates of Obligation, Series 2008B, Combination Tax and Revenue Certificates of Obligation Series 2009A and 2009B, Combination Tax & Revenue Certificates of Obligations, Series 2010 and the Combination Tax & Revenue Certificates of Obligations, Series Self-Supporting debt includes a portion of the Combination Tax and Revenue Certificates of Obligation, Series 2001B, a portion of the Permanent Improvement Refunding Bonds, 2011.
-If revenues or other available funds of the City are not sufficient to pay the self-supporting debt, the City will be obligated to assess an ad valorem tax to pay the difference.
-See "Table 5 - Computation of Self-Supporting Debt." Ξ
+(1) Self-Supporting debt includes a portion of the Permanent Improvement Refunding Bonds, Series 2005, a portion of the Combination Tax and Tax Increment Reinvestment Zone Revenue Certificates of Obligation, Series 2008B, a portion of the Combination Tax and Revenue Certificates of Obligation, Series 2009A and 2009B, Combination Tax & Revenue Certificates of Obligations, Series 2010, Permanent Improvement and Refunding Bonds, Series 2010, Permanent Improvement Refunding Bonds, Series 2010A, and Certificates of Obligation, Series 2014.
+If revenues or other available funds of the City are not sufficient to pay the selfsupporting debt, the City will be obligated to assess an ad valorem tax to pay the difference.

+See "Table 5 - Computation of Self-Supporting Debt."